 Mr. Smythe worked for Congressman Paul Ryan (R-WI) as Policy Director in the Office of the Speaker from October 2015 to January 2019.
 In the Speaker’s Office, Mr. Smythe led a staff of eight that was responsible for policy development and legislation across a range of priority issues.
-He worked with Ryan in other capacities including a year as Policy Director for the House Ways and Means Committee and an 8-year stint as House Budget Committee Staff Director.
+He worked with Ryan in other capacities including a year as Policy Director for the House Ways and Means Committee and a seven-year stint as House Budget Committee Staff Director.

 Previously, Mr. Smythe served as the Executive Associate Director at the Office of Management and Budget (OMB) from 2001 to 2007 where he oversaw the development and execution of the President’s budget and managed OMB’s agency budget.
 In June 2003, the President designated Mr. Smythe as Acting Director of OMB until the new director was confirmed.
 Prior to OMB, Mr. Smythe worked on the budget transition team after serving on the Policy Staff for George W. Bush’s 2000 Presidential campaign.